 If you have certain conditions, like breast cancer or a history of stroke, your doctor might ask you to come into the office for screening tests before they prescribe birth control for you.

 States have the same limits on birth control through telemedicine as they do in person.
-For example, if they don’t allow people under 18 to get birth control in person, the same rule applies in telehealth.
+For example, if they don’t allow people under 18 to get birth control in person, the same rule applies to telehealth.

 How You Can Prepare